Luxury Ski Chalets & Hotels in St Martin de Belleville

 Cross Country:

-For those seeking an authentic Alpine experience, Saint-Martin-de-Belleville combines traditional charm with easy access to the vast Three Valleys ski area.
 Beyond the slopes, visitors can enjoy snowshoeing, dog-sledding, and guided mountain walks, or simply unwind in artisan boutiques, cosy cafés, and local spas.
-The village’s Michelin-starred dining, weekly markets, and cultural events bring warmth and character to this peaceful corner of the French Alps — where heritage and modern comfort meet effortlessly.
+The village’s Michelin-starred dining, weekly markets, and cultural events bring warmth and character to this peaceful corner of the French Alps.

 SnowShoeing